jpwalker625/jpwalker625.github.io/_posts/2022-07-21-It's-Easy-to-Sound-Smart.md

 tags:
   - thoughts
 ---
 I recently saw a post on Linkedin from a CEO who wrote about an interesting finding by a renowned academic institute followed by their own personal comments about the subject.
 Curious about the research, I tried finding more information on the subject but came up empty handed.
 I responded to the post, asking the OP if they could provide a link to the source of the research/study.
-Unfortunatelt, I never heard back from the OP and I never managed to find the original study.
+Unfortunately, I never heard back from the OP and I never managed to find the original study.

 While having good intentions, the OP's comments could not be backed up and steered the reader toward a questionable narrative.
 Additionally, there were no sources leaving readers like me to wonder if there was any evidence of the study or finding being real at all.